 Can You Divorce Without Selling the House?

-During divorce proceedings, you have multiple options regarding your property.
-The essential first step is disclosing when you acquired the house to both your attorneys and the Court.
-This critical information determines whether the property must be sold with proceeds divided equitably between parties, or if it falls outside the scope of marital assets altogether.
+When facing divorce, understanding your property options is essential.
+The first critical step is disclosing when you purchased your home to both your legal team and the Court.
+This information is pivotal – it determines whether your property must be sold with proceeds divided equitably between you and your spouse, or if it remains exclusively yours as a non-marital asset.

 A court will look at several factors to decide who gets the house, including: